DēP: 2014–2017

-DeP was hired by producer, Bill Brummel, to voice the role of Lawerence Huggins for the documentary, Selma: The Bridge To The Ballot.
+DēP was hired by producer, Bill Brummel, to voice the role of Lawerence Huggins for the documentary, Selma: The Bridge To The Ballot.
 The documentary that tells the story of a courageous group of students and teachers who, along with other activists, fought a nonviolent battle to win voting rights for African-Americans in the South, would be DeP's first voice over role.
 It has since become a tool for middle school and high school classrooms across the US.

-DeP also landed a placement of an original song produced by Theo Gearring, "1st Sight", in the 2015 romantic comedy, My Favorite Five.
+DēP also landed a placement of an original song produced by Theo Gearring, "1st Sight", in the 2015 romantic comedy, My Favorite Five.

-In 2016 DeP released his first album, Think DēP Reloaded.
+In 2016 DēP released his first album, Think DēP Reloaded.
 The LP included all of his previously released singles and some new songs including the single "Red Light".